Landing the jackpot: choosing SEO keywords for your ethical brand

 Beware of greenwashing

-Finally, something to be aware of as a sustainable superhero doing good in our world, is greenwashing.
+Finally, all sustainable superheroes should be aware of greenwashing.
 Make sure any claims you make can be backed up.
-It can be easy to accidentally suggest something is more ethical or sustainable than it is
+It can be easy to accidentally suggest something is more ethical or sustainable than it actually is.
+Being as specific as possible is your saviour here: explain exactly what makes your product sustainable.

 Of course, there are no hard and fast rules of what constitutes a ‘sustainable’ brand versus an ‘ethical’ one.
 And this means the category is easy prey for greenwashers – whether inadvertently or in full knowledge of what they’re doing.
 Just carry on doing the good work you’re doing, make sure any claims can be substantiated, and you’ll be fine.

-Hopefully you can see that by approaching the way you describe your products in a strategic and savvy way can pay off.
+Hopefully, you can see that using a strategic approach will pay off.
 Finding the right SEO keyword for your ethical brand may take a bit of practice but getting it right could make a huge difference to your business.
 Why not set up a few tests now to see what does and doesn’t work for your particular product?